renpy/renpy/sphinx/source/config.rst

     These are layers which do not get automatically added to scenes.
-    They are always treated as :var:`sticky <config.sticky_layers>` and intended for use with the :ref:`Layer` displayable for embedding.
+    They are always treated as :var:`sticky <config.sticky_layers>` and intended for use with the :class:`Layer` displayable for embedding.

 .. var:: config.fade_music = 0.0